welldonestudio/welldonestudio.github.io/docs/Sending Transactions/Klaytn.md

 To send a transaction from an Klaytn web application, on the dapp for example, it needs to be followed the steps below.

-1. Detection of Dapp providers (window.dapp)
+1. Detection of Dapp providers (`window.dapp`)
 2. Detecting the Klaytn network to which the user is linked
-3. Import the KLaytn account of the user
+3. Import the Klaytn account of the user

 The WELLDONE Wallet finds and imports networks associated with that wallet address.
 Before submitting a transaction, you should evaluate whether to transmit it to the mainnet or the testnet.
 The following format can be used to transmit the transaction: